jordoncodes/swift-disguise/README.md

 # You can download in the releases section, on [SpigotMC](https://www.spigotmc.org/resources/nicknamer-api.115002/) or on [PaperMC Hangar](https://hangar.papermc.io/onlyjordon/Nicknamer-API).

 ## Basic Usage
+A very basic example plugin you can make yours from: [CapeHider](https://github.com/jordoncodes/CapeHider)

 ### maven
 Include the dependency in a maven project: